OneGov/onegov-cloud/src/onegov.election_day/docs/open_data_en.md

 URL: /election/{id}/{data-format}
 ```

-The raw data used to display the results of votes is available in the following formats:
+The raw data used to display the results of elections is available in the following formats:

 Format|URL
 ---|---